-Computational astrophysics at Carnegie benefits from a new 48-node cluster, eero.
-Each node has 12-core Intel Xeon 2.53GHz CPUs per node, 48Gb RAM per node, and 60Tb of disk space via NFS drive.
-In addition to these facilities, computational astrophysicists at Carnegie make use of national resources such as XSEDE.
+Computational astrophysics at Carnegie benefits from a new, dedicated 92-node cluster, MIES.
+Each node has 16-core Intel Xeon 2.40GHz CPUs, 64GB RAM per node, fast Infiniband connections, and 330TB of disk space via NFS drive.
+Observatories scientists also have access to a shared 162-node cluster, MEMEX, of which 40 nodes are dedicated for Observatories use, with 24-core Intel Xeon 2.50Gz CPUs, 128GB RAM per node, and 700 TB of total storage.
+In addition to these facilities, computational astrophysicists at Carnegie have access to national resources such as XSEDE.

 - TJ Cox (2009-12) now Data Scientist at Voxer